Sadickachuli/retraining-api/README.md

 ## Project Description
 **RecycleWise** is a project aimed at automating the classification of waste using machine learning model.
 The project consists of two primary components:
 1. **Image Prediction API** – An API that uses a trained model to predict waste into either recyclable or non-recyclable based on input images.
-2. **Model Retraining API** – An API for retraining a water quality model with new data to improve prediction accuracy and adapt to new conditions.(model for waste classification is pretty huge to deploy on render so I used this model instead)
+2. **Model Retraining API** – An API for retraining a water quality model with new data to improve prediction accuracy and adapt to new conditions.
+## Explanation for using a different model for retraining:
+For my *Image prediction API*, I converted my original .keras model to a TensorFlow Lite model, as it is lightweight and works seamlessly within Render's 512MB memory limit.
+However, retraining the model was an issue due to the fact that retraining requires the original .keras model, as TensorFlow Lite models are not designed for retraining.
+Also, adding the .keras model to the deployment exceeded Render's free-tier memory limit (512MB), resulting in an "Out of Memory" error during runtime.
+I had to improvise by using a lighter model.

 The project is designed to be deployed on cloud platforms and enables real-time predictions and the ability to retrain the model when needed.